Mashiku7/pyimpute-geometric/README.md

 ![travis](https://travis-ci.org/mashiku7/pyimpute_geometric.svg)

-## Python module for Space-time prediction using scikit-learn and rasterio
+## Python module for Spatio-temporal prediction using scikit-learn and rasterio

 `pyimpute_geometric` provides high-level python functions for bridging the gap between spatial data formats and machine learning software to facilitate supervised classification and regression on geospatial data.
 This allows you to create landscape-scale predictions based on sparse observations.